Programs > Brochure

 Office of Academic Access and Disability Resources

-Visa Warning: Most countries require you to surrender your passport as part of the visa application process.
+Visa Warning: Passports often must be surrendered as part of the visa application process and must be valid for at least six months after a student's return date to the United States.
+Any student who also plans to study abroad in the fall in a country that requires a visa should consider the timing of that visa application process and consult with an Education Abroad Adviser.
+Passports often must be surrendered as part of the visa application process.
 Since it may take up to 90 days to receive a visa and have your passport returned to you, participating in consecutive study abroad programs in different countries, particularly between summer and fall, may be problematic or impossible.

 Davidson admits qualified students without discrimination because of race, color, religion, national origin, age, handicap, gender, or sexual preference.